-The Project includes proposed exploration and potential future mining on unpatented lode mining claims on public U.S. Bureau of Land Management (BLM) lands and on one internal patented mining claim (private land).
+The Project includes proposed exploration and potential future mining on unpatented lode mining claims on public BLM lands and on one internal patented mining claim (private land).

 In order to develop, operate, and close a mining operation, P2 Gold will be required to obtain a number of environmental and other permits from the BLM, the State of Nevada, and Nye County.
 Environmental baseline studies will need to be conducted at the Project area to meet federal and state requirements.